-

 A Rabbi's Reflection on Being an Eco Chaplain

-At the time, I had just finished my second year of Rabbinic School and was spending the summer working as a Young Adult Interfaith Coordinator at the Chautauqua Institution, an education and arts community in southwestern New York state.
+I had never thought in depth about my relationship with nature or anything having to do with the environment until the summer of 2013.At the time, I had just finished my second year of Rabbinic School and was spending the summer working as a Young Adult Interfaith Coordinator at the Chautauqua Institution, an education and arts community in southwestern New York state.
 Each week, we heard from speakers from around the country, who addressed themes from various religious and scientific perspectives.
 From clergy and scientists, we learned the creation stories of different cultures and about our roles at this point in the Universe’s history.

-One idea changed the trajectory of my life: humanity’s resourcefulness, creativity, and wisdom have not only brought unimaginable blessings to the world, but these same strengths have made us so destructive to other species and our very own habitat that we are unleashing a global extinction.
+Read moreOne idea changed the trajectory of my life: humanity’s resourcefulness, creativity, and wisdom have not only brought unimaginable blessings to the world, but these same strengths have made us so destructive to other species and our very own habitat that we are unleashing a global extinction.

 Cultivating Community